 10 Things You Shouldn't Say When Quitting Your Job

 It can be tempting to lash out at an employer after you have resigned, especially if you believe that you have been mistreated or underappreciated.
 However, be aware that your final words and actions can create a lasting impression that will work against you in the future.
 There isn’t any point in burning bridges.
-You’ll feel better momentarily because you vented, but it’s not going to help you long term.

 How Saying the Wrong Thing Can Hurt You